Energy-Efficient Resource Allocation for PA Distortion-Aware M-MIMO OFDM System: System Model

+Problem \eqref{eq:optprob} is a non-convex mixed-integer fractional program.
+While the power allocation vector $\boldsymbol{p}$ lies in the continuous domain, the antenna count $M$ is an integer variable, resulting in a integer search space.
+Moreover, both the numerator and denominator of \eqref{eq:ee} are non-convex due to the nonlinear PA model, which complicates even the continuous relaxation of the problem.

-While classical techniques like Dinkelbach's method can be employed to solve fractional programming problems, the non-convex nature of the fraction complicates the direct application of Dinkelbach's method.
-Although this can be addressed by a hybrid approach combining Dinkelbach's method with successive convex approximations (SCA)\cite{zappone2014energy}, this would require iterative schemes that may increase computational complexity.
+Although fractional programming techniques such as Dinkelbach's method can be used to solve EE optimization problems, the non-convexity of the objective function prevents its direct application.
+Hybrid approaches combining Dinkelbach's method with successive convex approximation (SCA) \cite{zappone2014energy} are possible but require nested iterative procedures that increase computational complexity.
+Instead, we develop a lower-complexity solution tailored to the structure of the EE function in the next section.